 Investors should look for balance and rely on fixed income to provide balance.
 A strong core bond allocation that provides all four roles of fixed income can help investors achieve better long-term outcomes.

 Pramod Atluri is a fixed income portfolio manager with 20 years of investment industry experience.
 Prior to joining Capital in 2016, Pramod was a fixed income portfolio manager at Fidelity Investments and a management consultant at McKinsey & Company.
 He holds an MBA from Harvard and a bachelor’s in biological chemistry from the University of Chicago.

 Mike Gitlin is head of fixed income at Capital Group.
-He has 25 years of investment experience, four with Capital.
-Mike was previously the head of fixed income and global head of trading for T. Rowe Price.
+He has 25 years of investment experience.
+Before joining Capital in 2015, Mike was the head of fixed income and global head of trading for T. Rowe Price.
 He earned a bachelor's from Colgate University.

 Bloomberg® is a trademark of Bloomberg Finance L.P. (collectively with its affiliates, “Bloomberg”).
 Barclays® is a trademark of Barclays Bank Plc (collectively with its affiliates, “Barclays”), used under license.
 Neither Bloomberg nor Barclays approves or endorses this material, guarantees the accuracy or completeness of any information herein and, to the maximum extent allowed by law, neither shall have any liability or responsibility for injury or damages arising in connection therewith.